-For example, instructors at a major university in Serbia are using Alelo’s AI-based Enskill® English platform to overcome the challenges of large class sizes.
+For example, instructors at a major university in Serbia are using Alelo’s AI-based Enskill® English — and English language teaching platform — to overcome the challenges of large class sizes.
 With 80 or more students in a class, it was virtually impossible for students to practice speaking in class.
 With Enskill, teachers now can ensure that students are getting the practice opportunities that they need.
 The Enskill avatars are infinitely patient; they give learners the opportunity to practice in a safe environment, without fear of being judged.

 From the learner’s perspective, Enskill simulated conversations are natural and easy to use.
 Learners open up a Web browser and an animated avatar appears.
 They speak into a microphone and the avatar listens and responds.
 Instead of reading prompts off of a screen, learners are free to express themselves in their own words.
 The AI-based avatars are not following a script but respond appropriately to a variety of learner utterances.
 This gives learners the experience of conversing with native speakers who are accustomed to speaking with language learners, who speak naturally but in a manner that learners can understand.